-Swami Vivekananda (1863–1902) was the foremost disciple of Sri Ramakrishna and is credited as a key figure in bridging the spirituality of the East and West, and in introducing Vedanta and Yoga to the Western world.
-He both taught and exemplified inner strength and service to all, respecting all religions and worshiping the divine in all beings.
+Swami Vivekananda (1863–1902) was the foremost disciple of Sri Ramakrishna and is credited as a key figure in bridging the spirituality of the East and the West, including the introduction of Vedanta and Yoga to the Western world.
+He propagated, "service to humanity is service to God" and implemented this message in practice.
+Further, he emphasized Sri Ramakrishna’s message on "harmony of religions."

-Swami Vivekananda broke new ground, transcending tolerance into acceptance and raising interfaith awareness.
-His teachings, like those of his master, emphasize the harmony of religious thought.
-In the United States, he is perhaps best known for introducing Hinduism at the Parliament of the World’s Religions in Chicago in 1893.
-A man with immense spiritual presence and brilliant intellect, he was invited to speak all over America and Europe.
-After returning to India, he established the Ramakrishna Order in 1897.
+Swami Vivekananda is best known for introducing Hinduism at the Parliament of the World’s Religions in Chicago in 1893.
+He delivered powerful invited talks all over America and Europe.
+His revolutionary and powerful speeches were applauded by the western media, terming him as "Cyclonic Monk" of India.
+After returning to India, he established Sri Ramakrishna Order in 1897.

-Swami Vivekananda also provided a modern interpretation of Vedanta, demonstrating how the timeless philosophy can improve everyday lives.
-He pioneered efforts to bring a scientific foundation to religion.
+Swami Vivekananda also provided a modern interpretation of Vedanta, demonstrating how a practical Vedanta can improve everyday life.
+He pioneered efforts to bring a scientific foundation to the religion.
 He demonstrated that religion and faith do not conflict with reason and logic, but complement them.

-His literary works—compiled into The Complete Works of Swami Vivekananda—have inspired generations of men and women, both in India and internationally.
-As a tribute to his tremendous and abiding influence, his birthday is celebrated as National Youth Day in India.
+His complete collection of works—compiled into The Complete Works of Swami Vivekananda—have inspired generations of men and women, both in India and abroad.

 “Each soul is potentially divine.
 The goal is to manifest this divinity within.”